Fifty-three percent of customers don't have faith that traditional brick-and-mortar stores even know how to create a great customer experience

 For a web transaction: Hem & Stitch made it easy for me to purchase the product.

-If you’re new to collecting customer feedback and are looking to get a basic program in place in time for the holidays, note that many customer feedback platforms have pre-templated surveys that are extremely easy to customize.
+If you’re new to collecting customer feedback and are looking to get a basic program in place, note that many customer feedback platforms have pre-templated surveys that are extremely easy to customize.

 Customer survey question suggestions